maangulo12/starter-kit/README.md

 # Starter-Kit

-This is a concise skeleton for getting started with PostgreSQL, Python (Flask), and Angular 2.
+This is a concise skeleton for building single-page web apps with PostgreSQL, Python (Flask), and Angular 2.

 ![Alt text] (frontend/www/assets/img/PPFA.png "PPFA")